TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

   Who is FULLBEAUTY Brands?

-FULLBEAUTY Brands is a dynamic, web-driven home-shopping leader with numerous successful brands and specialized e-commerce sites in its portfolio: fullbeauty®, Woman Within® (womanwithin.com), Jessica London® (jessicalondon.com), Roaman's® (roamans.com), KingSize® (kingsizedirect.com), BrylaneHome® (brylanehome.com) and Bargain Catalog Outlet - BCO® (bcoutlet.com).
+FULLBEAUTY Brands is a dynamic, web-driven home-shopping leader with numerous successful brands and specialized e-commerce sites in its portfolio: fullbeauty®, Woman Within® (womanwithin.com), Jessica London® (jessicalondon.com), Roaman's® (roamans.com), KingSize® (kingsizedirect.com), BrylaneHome® (brylanehome.com), Ellos® (ellos.us), and Bargain Catalog Outlet - BCO® (bcoutlet.com).
 FULLBEAUTY Brands offers a wide range of value and quality driven merchandise categories, including men's and women's plus-size apparel, and home and lifestyle products.

   What Information Do We Collect?